Tommy Morrison vs. Michael Bentt: The fight

+Aftermath

+Speaking after the bout Toney said "I had the jab in his face all night, I beat him decisively can't anybody dispute that."
+When asked about the boos from the crowd he responded "I don't care what the crowd thinks, they wanted to see blood and guts.
+I fight to win."

+Main Event

 Morrison was able to quickly get Bentt's back up against the ropes and staggered him twice with left hooks.
 Morrison would hit Bentt with a multiple-punch combination, but soon tired, allowing Bentt to counter with a combination of his own that sent Morrison down to the canvas only 50 seconds into the round.
 Morrison was able to answer the referee's count, but Bentt quickly attacked him with another powerful combination that sent Morrison into the ropes and back onto the canvas only seconds after the first knockdown.
 With Morrison clearly shaken up from the knockdowns and the three knockdown rule in effect, Bentt relentlessly continued to hammer Morrison with another powerful combination in an effort to get the deciding knockdown.
 After backing Morrison into the ropes, Bentt landed a six-punch combination that again sent Morrison down.
 The fight was immediately stopped and Bentt was named the winner by technical knockout at 1:33 of the first round, becoming the new WBO Heavyweight Champion.